hyq123999/lithium-battery-charge-test/README.md

 ![Voltage chart](batt-cycle.png)

-Curious how low th voltage can get for the Feather ESP.
+Curious how low the voltage can get for the Feather ESP.
 It reported for quite a while before failing to wake.